fastapi/fastapi/docs/tutorial/security/get-current-user.md

 We are already halfway there.

-We just need to add a path operation for the user / client to actually send the `username` and `password`.
+We just need to add a path operation for the user/client to actually send the `username` and `password`.

 That comes next.